azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 1. Imports `sklearn` (scikit-learn) as the Machine Learning framework
 1. Creates a helper function for loading our data (`load_data(...)`)
-1. Loads our MNIST train and test data, and scales all values to `[0, 1]`
+1. Loads our MNIST train and test data of handwritten digits, and scales all values to `[0, 1]`
 1. Tells our Azure ML Experiment to start logging a training run
 1. Creates a [`LogisticRegression`](https://ml-cheatsheet.readthedocs.io/en/latest/logistic_regression.html) - based classifier and trains it using the training data
 1. Uses the classifier to predict the numbers in the test dataset
 1. Compares the predictions to the ground truth and calculates the accuracy score
-1. Logs to accuracy to our run and finishes the run
+1. Logs the accuracy of our run and finishes the run

 As we can see, our model achieves `~92%` accuracy, which is actually pretty low for the MNIST dataset - we'll get back to this in the next challenge!